How do I get a remote job?

 Now, where do you look to find a remote job?

 Most articles will give you a list of websites where you can find remote jobs available.
-You find the ones that are a good fit for you, you send your resumé and cover letter, and then wait for them to call you.
+You find the ones that are a good fit for you, send your resumé and cover letter, and then wait for them to call you.
 Right?

-How do you tap into that massive pool of opportunities?
+So, how do you tap into that massive pool of opportunities?

 First, use this list that remotive.io put together containing more than 600 hundred companies who offer remote jobs, and make your own spreadsheet with the ones you are interested in.
 CareerKarma also shared this list of companies that hire remote workers.

 Now, visit the websites of these companies and sign up to their newsletters if they have one.
-Also try to find them on Meetup.com, chances are some of them have meetup groups.
-Join them.
+Also try to find them on Meetup.com, chances are some of them have meetup groups - join them.